More free COVID-19 tests from the government are available for home delivery through the mail

 Anyone who did not order a batch of four COVID-19 tests in September can secure up to eight of them this time around starting Monday at COVIDtests.gov.
 The U.S. Postal Service will deliver them for free.

-The government is mailing out the coronavirus tests as the flu season kicks off and a spike in RSV cases has been reported in some spots around the country.
-Hospitalizations for COVID-19, which has killed more than 1 million people in the United States, were on the rise this fall but have stayed steady in recent weeks.
+The government is mailing out the coronavirus tests as the the flu season kicks off and a spike in RSV cases has been reported in some spots around the country.
+COVID-19 hospitalizations were on the rise this fall but have stayed steady in recent weeks.
 Immunity from previous vaccinations and infections has kept case counts lower compared with other years.

 The new release of free COVID-19 nasal swab tests also comes ahead of the first winter since the pandemic started that insurers are no longer required to cover the cost of them.
 On average, at-home tests now cost $11 out of pocket, according to an analysis by the nonprofit health research firm KFF.